Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 - If active fear reactions of fight or flight are present, pausing to notice and name the fear can help you slow down before taking action.

-- If more passive reactions of freeze or fawn are present, pausing to notice and name the fear can help you decide whether you might want to take action, such as asking a question.
+- If more passive reactions of freeze or fawn are present, pausing to notice and name the fear can help you decide whether you might want to take action, such as asking a question or setting a boundary.

 I call this the 3N Influencing Technique.
 This technique helps shift an unconscious, instinctive fear reaction into a more considered response.
 Although it can be used with all kinds of "negative" emotions, it is particularly useful for choosing courage over fear—taking action despite fear's presence.